taboola/taboola-ios/README.md

 ### 1.8 NSNotificationCenter notifications

-The taboolaView widget also reports his status to the host app via `NSNotificationCenter` notifications (in addition to calling the TaboolaViewDelegate methods).
+The taboolaView widget also reports its status to the host app via `NSNotificationCenter` notifications (in addition to calling the TaboolaViewDelegate methods).
 This allows the host app to be more loosely coupled with the taboolaView.
 All notifications include a reference to the taboolaView itself.
 Here’s the list of notifications sent:
 * taboolaDidReceiveAd - When the widget successfully loads its content.
 * taboolaViewResized - When the taboolaView changes its height to adapt to its content.
 The notification data includes the new height.
 * taboolaItemDidClick - When the user clicks an item on the taboolaView.